pair-lab/pair-lab.github.io/content/publication/malib/index.md

 publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: Machine Learning Open Source Software
+publication: Journal of Machine Learning Research (JMLR)
-publication_short: JMLR MLOSS
+# publication_short: JMLR MLOSS

-abstract: "Population-based multi-agent reinforcement learning (PB-MARL) refers to the series of methods nested with reinforcement learning (RL) algorithms, which produces a self-generated sequence of tasks arising from the coupled population dynamics.
-By leveraging auto-curricula to induce a population of distinct emergent strategies, PB-MARL has achieved impressive success in tackling multi-agent tasks.
-Despite remarkable prior arts of distributed RL frameworks, PB-MARL poses new challenges for parallelizing the training frameworks due to the additional complexity of multiple nested workloads between sampling, training and evaluation involved with heterogeneous policy interactions.
-To solve these problems, we present MALib, a scalable and efficient computing framework for PB-MARL.
-Our framework is comprised of three key components: (1) a centralized task dispatching model, which supports the self-generated tasks and scalable training with heterogeneous policy combinations; (2) a programming architecture named Actor-Evaluator-Learner, which achieves high parallelism for both training and sampling, and meets the evaluation requirement of auto-curriculum learning; (3) a higher-level abstraction of MARL training paradigms, which enables efficient code reuse and flexible deployments on different distributed computing paradigms.
-Experiments on a series of complex tasks such as multi-agent Atari Games show that MALib achieves throughput higher than 40K FPS on a single machine with 32 CPU cores; 5x speedup than RLlib and at least 3x speedup than OpenSpiel in multi-agent training tasks.
-MALib is publicly available at https://github.com/sjtu-marl/malib"
+abstract: "Population-based multi-agent reinforcement learning (PB-MARL) encompasses a range of methods that merge dynamic population selection with multi-agent reinforcement learning algorithms (MARL).
+While PB-MARL has demonstrated notable achievements in complex multi-agent tasks, its sequential execution is plagued by low computational efficiency due to the diversity in computing patterns and policy combinations.
+We propose a solution involving a stateless central task dispatcher and stateful workers to handle PB-MARL’s subroutines, thereby capitalizing on parallelism across various components for efficient problem-solving.
+In line with this approach, we introduce MALib, a parallel framework that incorporates a task control model, independent data servers, and an abstraction of MARL training paradigms.
+The framework has undergone extensive testing and is available under the MIT license (https://github.com/sjtu-marl/malib)."

 featured: false